saichhor/Smart-Charging/README.md

   you HAVE TO!!! register your miniserver on their website. <br />
   --> after that you get automatically access to it and you can communicate with the link mentioned above
+- I tried it with the link mentioned above.
+  <br /> The result: <br />
+  --> In Postman the url does not work but after unplugging the miniserver and changing the settings
+  <br /> in the config in the "external connection"-section to "connection with REMOTE CONTROLL"
+  <br /> I got asked in the browser to please enter my username and password and suddenly the slider
+  <br /> named "Akkustand" got the value 75 which I sent in the url.
+- Responde from the browser: {"LL": { "control": "dev/sps/io/Akkustand/75", "value": "75.000", "Code": "200"}}
+  <br /> --> IT WORKS!!!